 Scoliosis is a problem that causes an S-shaped or C-shaped curve of the spine.
 The most common type is called idiopathic scoliosis.
 Idiopathic means that it has no known cause.
 It usually first appears in children at a time of rapid spine growth.
 This is from age 10 to the early teens.
-Scoliosis can rarely happen in younger children and infants.
+Scoliosis rarely happens in younger children and infants.

 A mild curve may get worse as a child grows.
 This may be until ages 18 or 20.
 Therefore, regular exams are recommended.
 At some point the curve may become bad enough to require the use of a brace.
 This will be used to help stop it from getting worse.
 With moderate curves, muscles are overworked.
 This can cause spasms or pain when standing or walking for a long time.

 Scoliosis can run in families.
-Mild scoliosis causes no symptoms and may go unnoticed.
+Mild scoliosis usually causes no symptoms and may go unnoticed.
 A child who has a parent, brother, or sister with the condition should have yearly checkups to screen for early signs of this problem.

 Treatment for scoliosis is based on age and how severe the curve is.
 A brace is used for mild to moderate spinal curves to keep them from getting worse.
 Children who must wear a brace will have to do so for all but a few hours per day.
 The brace will be worn until their spinal bone growth is complete.
 This is about ages 17 to 18 in girls and ages 18 to 19 in boys.
 Ask your child’s healthcare provider if any sports or activities are off limits when the brace is worn.

-If bracing doesn’t work or if the curve is advanced at the time it is first noticed, surgery may be recommended.
+If bracing doesn’t work or if the curve is advanced at the time it's first noticed, surgery may be recommended.
 Surgery involves fusing the bones of the spine together to make the spine straight.
 A metal rod or other device may be left in the body to support the spine after surgery.